jmquintana79/utilsDS/README.md

 # Tools for a Data Science projects
 This repository is a compendium of notebooks and scripts to be used in my daily work for Data Science projects.

-    These tools have been written into Python programming languages.
-The necessary libraries are included in [environment.yml](https://github.com/jmquintana79/tools_mlproj/blob/master/environment.yml) to be installed using Anaconda.

 ## Content
 ### [Tools](https://github.com/jmquintana79/utilsDS/blob/master/tools)
 - [Data understanding](https://github.com/jmquintana79/utilsDS/blob/master/tools/data_understanding) *[0]*